-- (8) The nomination must identify the nominee. - (9) The person must provide the following information as part of the nomination:
+- (8) The nomination must identify the nominee. - (9) The person must provide the following information as part of the nomination: - (a) if the occupation is nominated for a Subclass 482 (Skills in Demand) visa in the Core Skills stream-the name of the occupation and the corresponding 6-digit code as they are specified in the instrument made under subregulation 2.72(9) in force at the time the nomination is made; - (aa) if the occupation is nominated for a Subclass 482 (Skills in Demand) visa in the Specialist Skills stream-the name of the occupation, the corresponding 6-digit code for the occupation and the Major Group in ANZSCO to which the occupation belongs; - (b) if: - (i) the person is a party to a work agreement or negotiations for a work agreement; and - (ia) the work agreement or proposed work agreement authorises the recruitment, employment, or engagement of services of a person who is intended to be employed or engaged as a holder of a Subclass 482 (Skills in Demand) visa; and - (ii) the occupation is nominated for a Subclass 482 (Skills in Demand) visa in the Labour Agreement stream; - the name of the occupation and the corresponding 6-digit code (if any) as they are specified in the work agreement or proposed work agreement; - (c) the location or locations at which the occupation is to be carried out;

-- (a) if the occupation is nominated for a Subclass 482 (Temporary Skill Shortage) visa in the Short-term stream or Medium-term stream-the name of the occupation and the corresponding 6-digit code as they are specified in the instrument made under subregulation 2.72(9) in force at the time the nomination is made; - (b) if: - (i) the person is a party to a work agreement or negotiations for a work agreement; and - (ia) the work agreement or proposed work agreement authorises the recruitment, employment, or engagement of services of a person who is intended to be employed or engaged as a holder of a Subclass 482 (Temporary Skill Shortage) visa; and - (ii) the occupation is nominated for a Subclass 482 (Temporary Skill Shortage) visa in the Labour Agreement stream; - the name of the occupation and the corresponding 6-digit code (if any) as they are specified in the work agreement or proposed work agreement; - (c) the location or locations at which the occupation is to be carried out; - (d) the proposed period of stay for a visa granted on the basis of the nomination, in accordance with subregulations (10) and (11); - (da) the annual turnover (within the meaning of the Migration (Skilling Australians Fund) Charges Regulations 2018) for the nomination; - (e) any other information specified by the Minister in a legislative instrument made for the purposes of this paragraph. - (10) For the purposes of paragraph (9)(d): - (a) if: - (i) the occupation is a short term skilled occupation specified in the instrument made under subregulation 2.72(9) in force at the time the nomination is made; and - (ii) it would not be inconsistent with any international trade obligation of Australia to require the period of stay for a Subclass 482 (Temporary Skill Shortage) visa granted on the basis of the nomination to be no more than 2 years;
+- (d) the proposed period of stay for a visa granted on the basis of the nomination, in accordance with subregulations (10) and (11); - (da) the annual turnover (within the meaning of the Migration (Skilling Australians Fund) Charges Regulations 2018) for the nomination; - (e) any other information specified by the Minister in a legislative instrument made for the purposes of this paragraph. - (10) For the purposes of paragraph 9(d), the proposed period of stay may be 1, 2, 3 or 4 years provided the period of stay is not inconsistent with any international trade obligations of Australia. - (11) However, if: - (a) the person is a party to a work agreement or negotiations for a work agreement; and - (b) the occupation is nominated for a Subclass 482 (Skills in Demand) visa in the Labour Agreement stream;